lisaong/katacoda-scenarios/sqlite-python/step3.md

 Once a table is created, SQLite does not support altering that table to add a foreign key constraint.
 This is a limitation of SQLite's `ALTER TABLE` functionality.

 The lack of foreign key will not affect your ability to do queries like the `INNER JOIN` above.
 Foreign keys are enforced at `INSERT` time.
 This is OK as long as you ensure that your CSV data is set up properly, where the `Uid` entries in `jobs.csv` refer to a valid `Id` entry in `users.csv`.

+### Writing your own CSV importer
+Rather than using the `csv2sqlite` library, you can also write a simple importer in python that uses the built-in `csv` python module.
+This will allow you to customize the behaviour of the importer, including defining foreign key relationships.

+For an example, see: http://adamantine.me/2017/05/22/how-to-write-data-to-a-sqlite-database-in-python/